romms921/romms_glaficplots/README.md

 ```

 ## Package Function Use
 This package can be used to generate only plots or the parameter table or both.
-Use the table_flag function to generate the table along with the plot and specific the glafic_file (only works for glafic running in python).
-If you only require the plots you do not need to specific table_flag or galfic_file and can ignore both.
+Use the table_flag function to generate the table along with the plot and specify the glafic_file (only works for glafic running in python).
+If you only require the plots you do not need to specify table_flag or galfic_file and can ignore both.
 If you require only the table use the glafic_tabular function for the same.
 If you would like to save the table as a csv use the save_table_flag.

 ```glafic_tabular(filename0, save_table_flag = True)```